ibm-cloud-docs/pattern-sap-on-powervs/storage-considerations.md

 - Tier 1 - Balanced storage option offering a mix of performance and capacity for high performance like HANA.
 - Tier 3 - Cost-effective, general-purpose storage designed for less demanding, archival, or backup workloads

 For each Power Systems Virtual Server instance, select storage from a variety of storage tiers.
-For the most up to date documentation see the [storage tiers topic](/docs/power-iaas?topic=power-iaas-about-virtual-server#storage-tiers).

 Specific SAP storage guidelines can be found at [Storage Guidelines for SAP HANA based on Flexible IOPS](/docs/sap?topic=sap-storage-design-considerations#sap-fiops-config)